 - Documentation of newspaper advertisement. - Print-out of county webpage showing public notice. - Documentation that the needs of non-English speaking citizens have been met where a significant number of non-English speaking citizens can be reasonably expected to participate.
-In this case, the public notice will need to be translated into Spanish.
+In this case, documentation will need to be translated into Spanish.

-9.4 Use of CDBG-DR as Match
+11.4 Use of CDBG-DR as Match

-Funds will be used to meet a matching, share, or contribution requirement for the FEMA HMGP to carry out an eligible CDBG-DR activity.
+Funds may be used to meet a matching, share, or contribution requirement for other federal programs when used to carry out an eligible CDBG-DR activity.
+This includes programs or activities administered by the Federal